Equivariant localization and completion in cyclic homology and derived loop spaces: An Atiyah-Segal completion theorem for periodic cyclic homology

+\begin{exmp} If $X$ is a classical scheme with a $G$-action, on which a normal subgroup $Z \subset G$ acts trivially, then there is a canonical trivialization of the action of $Z$ on $X$. \end{exmp}

-\begin{defn}[Twisted $S^1$-actions] Let $G$ a linear algebraic group over $k$ and $X$ a classical scheme over $k$ with an action of $G$.
-We focus on the case of the classical quotient stack $X/G$ and define the following various circle actions on $X/G$.
-Let $z \in Z(G)$ be a central element of $G$. \begin{itemize} \item The \emph{loop rotation $S^1$-action} on $\LL(X/G)$ on the loop space is denoted $\rho$. \item Assume that $z$ acts on $X$ trivially.
-The \emph{$z$-twisting $S^1$ action} on $X/G$ is denoted $\sigma_z$ or simply $\sigma$.
-This action arises on $BG$ by the group homomorphism $\Z \times G \rightarrow G$ sending $(n, g) \mapsto z^n g$.
-On functor-of-points, recall that the $S$-points of $X/G$ is the category whose objects are diagrams
+\begin{defn}[Twisted $S^1$-actions] Let $G$ a linear algebraic group over $k$ and $X$ a scheme over $k$ with an action of $G$.
+We define the following various circle actions on $X/G$.
+Let $z \in G$ be central. \begin{itemize} \item The \emph{loop rotation $S^1$-action}, denoted $\rho$, on the loop space $\LL(X/G)$. \item The \emph{$z$-twisting $S^1$-action}, denoted $\tau_z$, on $BG$ is induced via the map of groups $\Z \times G \rightarrow G$ defined by $(n, g) \mapsto z^n g = g z^n$.
+More generally, if $X$ is equipped with a $z$-trivialization, then the corresponding \emph{$z$-twisting $S^1$ action} on $X/G$ is defined via the identification $X/G \simeq X/G' \times_{BG'} BG$, where $S^1$ acts on $X/G'$ and $BG'$ trivially, but on $BG$ via the $z$-twisting described above.
+It is evident that the maps defining the fiber product diagram are $S^1$-equivariant.